Mutant Chronicles (film): Production

+Development

-Producer Edward R. Pressman had planned as far back as the mid-90s to adapt Mutant Chronicles with an incarnation of the project helmed by John Carpenter stalled in development due to Pressman suffering back-to-back under-performances of Judge Dredd, The Crow: City of Angels, and The Island of Dr. Moreau.
+In December 1995, it was reported that producer Edward R. Pressman had acquired the rights to adapt the pen-and-paper role-playing game Mutant Chronicles.
+A $40 million incarnation of the project was planned to be filmed in London, England in early 1996 with John Carpenter set to direct, but stalled in development due to Pressman suffering back-to-back under-performances of Judge Dredd, The Crow: City of Angels, and The Island of Dr. Moreau.
 Pressman then later set up an incarnation of the project at 20th Century Fox with Stephen Norrington slated to direct, but after facing several delays related to concerns of the budget Norrington left to direct Blade.
 An incarnation to be helmed by Roger Christian also failed to come together with Christian instead making Battlefield Earth.
+In October 1997, Pressman said the film was to have a marketing plan that would involve a merchandising program for a major toy line, publishing, videogames and an animated TV series.
+In November 1998, Helkon Media had signed a deal with Pressman to co-produce Mutant Chonicles with a $35 million budget to be directed by Robert Sigl, however this incarnation of the project never came to fruition due to Helkon's bankruptcy and collapse.
+In November 2005, it was announced Mutant Chronicles was finally beginning production following a decade of development hell with Simon Hunter directed from a script he co-wrote with Ross Jameson.

 Critical reception

-On Rotten Tomatoes, the film holds an approval rating of 18% based on 35 reviews, with a weighted average rating of 3.5/10.
+On Rotten Tomatoes, the film holds an approval rating of 17% based on 35 reviews, with a weighted average rating of 3.5/10.
 The site's critical consensus reads, "Bad acting, poor CGI and clunky script mean this sci-fi thriller is lacking in all departments including the thrills."